-e) § 15 of the Tunis Commitment, which states that: "Recognizing the principles of universal and non-discriminatory access to ICTs for all nations, the need to take into account the level of social and economic development of each country, and respecting the development-oriented aspects of the information society, we underscore that ICTs are effective tools to promote peace, security and stability, to enhance democracy, social cohesion, good governance and the rule of law, at national, regional and international levels.
+f) § 15 of the Tunis Commitment, which states that: "Recognizing the principles of universal and non-discriminatory access to ICTs for all nations, the need to take into account the level of social and economic development of each country, and respecting the development-oriented aspects of the information society, we underscore that ICTs are effective tools to promote peace, security and stability, to enhance democracy, social cohesion, good governance and the rule of law, at national, regional and international levels.
 ICTs can be used to promote economic growth and enterprise development.
 Infrastructure development, human capacity building, information security and network security are critical to achieve these goals.
 We further recognize the need to effectively confront challenges and threats resulting from use of ICTs for purposes that are inconsistent with objectives of maintaining international stability and security and may adversely affect the integrity of the infrastructure within States, to the detriment of their security.
 It is necessary to prevent the abuse of information resources and technologies for criminal and terrorist purposes, while respecting human rights", and that the challenges created by this misuse of ICT resources have only continued to increase since WSIS;

+g) that the ITU coordinated WSIS+10 High Level Event identified several challenges in the implementation of the WSIS Action Lines that still remain and would need to be addressed beyond 2015, among them the need to call upon States to take steps to avoid and to refrain from taking any unilateral measure not in accordance with international law and the need to increase the awareness of all stakeholders of the ethical dimension in the of ICTs and the ethical challenges of emerging technologies and the Information Society, including regarding the protection of personal data and privacy;

-f) that Member States, in particular developing countries, in the elaboration of appropriate and workable legal measures relating to protection against cyberthreats at the national, regional and international levels, may require assistance from ITU in establishing technical and procedural measures, aimed at securing national ICT infrastructures, on request from these Member States, while noting that there are a number of regional and international initiatives which may support these countries in elaborating such legal measures;
+h) that Member States, in particular developing countries, in the elaboration of appropriate and workable legal measures relating to protection against cyberthreats at the national, regional and international levels, may require assistance from ITU in establishing technical and procedural measures, aimed at securing national ICT infrastructures, on request from these Member States, while noting that there are a number of regional and international initiatives which may support these countries in elaborating such legal measures;

-g) Opinion 4 (Lisbon, 2009) of the World Telecommunication Policy Forum, on collaborative strategies for creating confidence and security in the use of ICTs;
+i) Opinion 4 (Lisbon, 2009) of the World Telecommunication Policy Forum, on collaborative strategies for creating confidence and security in the use of ICTs;

-h) the relevant outcomes of WTSA-08, notably:
+j) the relevant outcomes of WTSA-12, notably:

-i) Resolution 50 (Rev. Johannesburg, 2008), on cybersecurity;
+i) Resolution 50 (Rev. Dubai, 2012), on cybersecurity;

-ii) Resolution 52 (Rev. Johannesburg, 2008), on countering and combating spam;
+ii) Resolution 52 (Rev. Dubai, 2012), on countering and combating spam;

-i) that Resolution 69 (Hyderabad, 2010) provides for the establishment of CIRTs,
+i) that Resolution 69 (Rev.Dubai, 2014) provides for the establishment of CIRTs,

 aware